SEO My Website Guru SEO Blog

 • Activity on Google Business Profiles

-Local SEO helps search engines confirm a business actually fits what the user needs at that moment.
+Local SEO helps search engines confirm that a business fits the user’s real-world need at that moment.

 Local SEO Versus Organic SEO in the Age of AI

-Local SEO and organic SEO serve different, but connected, purposes.
-Organic SEO covers broad topics and long-form content.
+Local SEO and organic SEO now serve different but connected roles.
+Organic SEO supports broad topics and long-form content.
+Local SEO supports immediate, place-based needs.

 Evolving Role of Google Business Profile